destinybeholdsup/TorConnect/README.md

 ## Getting Started
-You're going to want to make sure Tor Expert Bundle is installed *(https://www.torproject.org/download/tor/)* Extarce the folder to a place on computer
+You're going to want to make sure Tor Expert Bundle is installed *(https://www.torproject.org/download/tor/)*

+Extract the folder to a place on computer

 Install the dependencies `pip install stem rich requests`

 ## How to use
 There's an example in the github on how to make a basic request with it.
 Here's an *[Example](https://github.com/destinybeholdsup/TorConnect/blob/main/Example1_Basic_Get_Request.py)* of it doing a get request.

 From there on, it's the exact same as you would do for any ordinary request.

 ## What do I use this for?